 Mrs. Hood, Board Treasurer, reported the Band Boosters will be holding their annual bottle drive this Saturday, May 7th, from 9:00 to 2:00.
-She stated that you can put your returnable at the curb by 9:00 or you can drop them off at the high school through 2:00.
-Mrs. Hood said that If you are driving by, they will also take cash donations, so if you have an extra twenty-dollar bill, they will love you.
+She stated that she spent some time with Principal Carino, at Parkview.
+Mrs. Hood reported that Mr. Langley has a podcast call Thriving Educators.
+She stated that we are so fortunate to have leaders like that in our midst.